Coronavirus (COVID-19) and school admissions

 In England, children must be in full-time education between the ages of 5 and 16.
 This can be in a state school, in an independent school or at home if you are making your own arrangements to teach your child.
 For younger children, there are nurseries, pre-schools and childminders.
 For older children, there are sixth form colleges and further education colleges.

 If you want your child to go to any of these nurseries, schools or colleges, please be aware that you must apply for a place there.
 Schools won’t accept children unless you have applied for a place and get confirmation that a place is available.
-The sooner you can make arrangements for school places the better although you may need to have confirmation of a visa allowing entry to the country in order to apply from abroad.
+The sooner you can make arrangements for school places the better although applications will not be considered further in advance than 8 school weeks.
+Applications for places at the first entry point for a school follow set times scales: by 31 October to start in Year 7 and by 15 January for admission to Reception in the following September.

 Parents can apply for a place at any school and, if there is room there, a place will be offered.
 This can mean, however, that some schools will be full and you shouldn’t assume that a place will be available at the school you would most like your child to go to.
 Places are not reserved for new arrivals, even where the child will be living next to the school.

-We would encourage you to think about how your child will be educated when you are thinking about coming to Devon to work or study.
+We would encourage you to think about how your child will be educated when you are thinking about coming to Devon to work or study and whether you have an entitlement to access a school place.
 All of our schools have websites giving information about what they have to offer children.

 You are encouraged to visit schools and to look at their websites to help you to decide on the schools you prefer.
-All schools will provide the same curriculum but they do vary in size, some have a Christian faith ethos, they have different types of buildings and more or less outside space.
+All schools will provide the same curriculum but they do vary in size, some a have recognised religious character, they have different types of buildings and more or less outside space.
 You might prefer one school over another.

 When you have decided on the school or the schools you are interested in, you must make a formal application for admission.
 Not all schools will have a vacancy for your child.
 Some will be full with a waiting list and it is wise to look at more than one in case any are unable to take your child.
 You can make an application by contacting the School Admissions Team based in Exeter on +44 345 115 1019.
 They will be able to advise you which schools have vacancies in your child’s year group and to help you with the application.
 Please note that: